EvenAR/euroscope-aman/README.md

 * `.aman del WAYPT1` or `.aman del WAYPT1/WAYPT2`

 ## Download
+- Note: This is an early version of the plugin.
+It is recommended to load the plugin in a secondary instance of EuroScope (connected to VATSIM via proxy) in case the plugin causes EuroScope to crash.

 The plugin .dll-file can be found in the Release folder.
 [Direct link](https://github.com/EvenAR/euroscope-aman/raw/master/Release/Aman.dll).